g3ortega/g3ortega.github.com/about.md

 I'm a Software engineer.
 Data Science enthusiast.
 Amateur trader.

-Currently helping to build and expand the best travelers platform -aka [RoadGoat](https://www.roadgoat.com)- and the best platform to play tennis -aka [playbycourt](https://playbycourt.com)-.
+Currently helping to build and expand the best travelers platform -aka [RoadGoat](https://www.roadgoat.com)- and the best platform for tennis playing -aka [playbycourt](https://playbycourt.com)-.

 In my free time I like hiking, enjoy nature and reading books.